EducationalWave

 Moreover, the psychological boost of knowing one has an improved capacity may contribute to increased confidence and improved mental focus during competition.
 As a result, many athletes view blood doping as a viable method to maximize their potential and achieve personal or professional milestones, despite the associated ethical dilemmas and regulatory challenges.

-Related Pros and Cons of Going Flat After Mastectomy
+Related Pros and Cons of Infinite Banking

 The allure of these performance benefits continues to fuel discussions surrounding the practice in sports.